 The Leonard Brautigam Center

-CFISD’s Brautigam Center swung open its doors to joyfully welcome students for the very first time August 26, 2019.
-The school’s namesake, Leonard Brautigam personally greeted students on that day alongside principal, Martha Strother.
+CFISD’s Leonard Brautigam Center swung open its doors to joyfully welcome students for the very first time on August 26, 2019.
+The school’s namesake, Leonard Brautigam, personally greeted students on that day alongside principal, Martha Strother.

-Newly implemented at Brautigam are three work certification programs, a welding program, a plumbing program, and a culinary arts program offered to all CFISD students.
-Future visioning includes an electrician program and an HVAC certification program as well others to be developed moving forward.
+Newly implemented at Brautigam Center are three work certification programs, a welding program, a plumbing program, and a culinary arts program offered to all CFISD students.
+The future vision includes an electrician program and an HVAC certification program as well as others to be developed moving forward.

 Martha Strother was named principal in 2001.
 Under her tenure, the school expanded to include fifty-five staff members and a student population that fluctuated over the years from 275 to 400.

-Brautigam Center has followed the model of Windfern High School, a campus purposefully designed to be small with small-size classes.
-Brautigam continues to honor the “smallness factor,“ understanding that many students flourish in smaller environments.
+Brautigam Center has followed the model of Windfern High School, a campus purposefully designed to be small with small-sized classes.
+Brautigam Center continues to honor the “smallness factor,“ understanding that many students flourish in smaller environments.

-All CFISD high school students are invited to visit the Brautigam website (https://brautigamcenter.cfisd.net).
+All CFISD high school students are invited to visit the Brautigam website (www.cfisd.net/brautigamcenter).
 We also invite students to call (281.807.8684) and ask questions to help make decisions about educational options in CFISD.
-Once you review all information about the Brautigam Center, students are invited to complete the “Declaration of Interest” (DOI) which initiates the student’s program admission.
-Brautigam administrators carefully review DOI submissions, evaluating each student’s chances for success on a campus driven by high expectations for responsibility, respect, and commitment to graduation.
+Once you review all the information about the Brautigam Center, students are invited to complete the “Declaration of Interest” (DOI) which initiates the student’s program admission.
+Brautigam administrators carefully review DOI submissions, evaluating each student’s chances for success on a campus driven by high expectations for attendance, academics, attitude and commitment to graduation.